gavinturtl/ics3u-classwork/functional-decomposition.md

     - Grab chips
     - Pull your arm out (with the chips)

+## Vending machine from the machine's perspective

+You vend a bag of chips to a human.
+    -

-    (Tip: focus on steps, pick one way of doing things and break down the steps, doesn't have to be practical, just functional
+    (Tip: focus on steps, pick one way of doing things and break down the steps, doesn't have to be practical, just functional)